 Conclusion – 7 safety tips for skiing off-piste

-You should always remember that the mountains should be enjoyed consciously but also with caution and it should be treated with respect.
-We would be happy to accompany you on your first freeride adventure.
+Deep snow skiing can be an unforgettable experience, but safety is the top priority!
+By acting responsibly and following these safety tips, the off-piste adventure can be enjoyed to the fullest while minimising the risk of injury and other dangers.
+You should always remember that the mountains should be enjoyed consciously but also with caution, and they should be treated with respect.
+We would be happy to accompany you on your first free-ride adventure.
 You can find more information here.
 See you soon at Hochzeiger in Pitztal!